Carpenter Ant Frass: Tell-Tale Signs of an Infestation

 +

-Carpenter ant frass looks like coarse sawdust or pencil sharpener shavings.
-It contains ragged, uneven wood particles along with bits of soil, dead ants, and other debris.
-The color typically matches the host wood, though frass from decayed wood appears darker.
+It looks like coarse sawdust or pencil sharpener shavings.
+You'll see uneven wood bits along with soil, dead ants, and other debris.
+The color matches the wood the ants are digging through.

 What is the fastest way to get rid of carpenter ants?